It’s day 2 of our digital celebration on the blog, to help get you excited for MozFest! Today we’re introducing Brighton Digital Festival.

 What does it involve?

 Children and young people can attend one or more of over 60 Brighton Digital Festival events.
-They will be supported to add their evidence to Artsbox.
 The sessions will include an eclectic mix of live shows, digital installations, workshops and technology.
 Brighton Digital Fringe events are produced by startups, arts, cultural, digital and heritage organisations across the city.

 The Brighton Digital Fringe Arts Award Passport will enable participants to log the events they attend throughout the month.
 There are 10 Arts Award advisers linked to the Festival who are scheduled to attend the young person-friendly events to register and support young artists.
 They aim to support the completion 300 awards across the two festivals.